XavB64/traffic-volume-data-EU-cities/README.md

 - Ensure the final data uses one of the accepted geometries (Points or oriented LineStrings).

 This ensures transparency and reproducibility for all contributors and users.

+## Reference

+This work is currently under review in Nature Scientific Data